 Blueprint Genetics offers genetic testing for a wide variety of heritable conditions.
-We can provide you with the answers you and your physician are searching for to help make decisions about your health and future.
-Our genetic testing services are among the most accurate, scientifically advanced, and highest quality available.
-We also have the fastest results delivery time – your physician will get your genetic test results within 21 days, or just 7–10 days through our Express Service.
-Results for Whole Exome tests are available in 6-9 weeks.
+We provide you with the answers you and your physician are searching for to help make decisions about your health and future.
+Our genetic testing services are among the most accurate, scientifically advanced, and of the highest quality available.
+We also have the fastest results delivery time – your physician will receive your genetic test results within 28 days.
+Results for Whole Exome tests are available in 8-10 weeks.
 Our clinical genetic tests must be ordered through a certified health care professional.
 If you are interested in our services, please consult your physician, or get in touch with our customer support team for more information.

 Why should I have a genetic test if I have been diagnosed with, or am suspected of having, a heritable condition?

 Confirmation of diagnosis: Genetic conditions often have observable traits – changes to your body that may cause symptoms.
 Many medical conditions may share identical or similar traits/symptoms.
 In these cases, a genetic diagnosis can help confirm if a condition is caused by a specific gene change.
 It could even alter your current clinical diagnosis.
-An accurate diagnosis with the help of genetic testing allows your physician to find the best care and management plan for you.
+With the help of genetic testing, an accurate diagnosis allows your physician to find the best care and management plan for you.

 Personalized treatment and management: With a genetic diagnosis, your physician can identify and evaluate your risks.
 It can help in fine-tuning your treatment and follow-up care.

 A genetic diagnosis means accurate genetic counseling for you and allows your physician to estimate recurrence in your family.